jhess/Text-Translation-and-Sentiment-Analysis-using-BERT-Training-and-Optimization/README.md

-# Text Translation and Sentiment Analysis using Transformer Training and Optimization
+# Text Translation and Sentiment Analysis using BERT Training and Optimization

 This project uses a MarianMTModel Transformer "Helsinki-NLP" model from Hugging Face's model library to translate French and Spanish text to English.
 It also uses the "distilbert-base-uncased" transformer that is subsequently optimized to perform sentiment analysis on the translated text.